TC

 1. Secure Delaware Auto Insurance

-Before driving to a DMV facility, you must update your auto insurance.
-Delaware strictly requires you to hold an active policy issued by an insurance provider licensed in the state that meets these minimum liability limits:
+Before driving to a DMV facility, update your auto insurance.
+Delaware requires an active policy from a provider licensed in the state, meeting these minimums:

 2. Pass the Free DMV Inspection (or Claim Your Exemption)

-The Model Year Exemption: Under the DMV's Inspection Exemption Program, if your vehicle is within the seven newest model years and weighs 10,000 lbs or less, it is exempt from full safety and emissions testing.
-You only need to stop in the recheck lane for a quick, free physical Vehicle Identification Number (VIN) verification before heading inside the building.
+The Model Year Exemption: If your vehicle is within the seven newest model years and weighs 10,000 lbs or less, it's exempt from full safety and emissions testing.
+You'll only need a quick, free VIN verification in the recheck lane before heading inside.

-- Your Valid Driver's License: (Preferably your new Delaware license, which requires two independent proofs of physical residency).
+• Your valid driver's license.
+Your new Delaware license is preferred, which requires two independent proofs of physical residency to obtain.

-- The passed inspection certificate or your official VIN verification form.
+• Your passed inspection certificate or VIN verification form.

-Delaware does not have a general state sales tax, so many newcomers expect a cheap trip to the registration counter.
-Instead, the state collects a significant upfront charge known as the Vehicle Document Fee.
+Delaware has no general state sales tax, so many newcomers expect a cheap trip to the counter.
+Instead, the state collects an upfront Vehicle Document Fee.
+Your bill breaks down as:

-To offset the lack of a traditional sales tax, Delaware assesses a one-time 5.25% document fee when a vehicle is first titled in the state.
-For a relocated vehicle previously registered out of state, the DMV bases this calculation directly on the current NADA clean trade-in book value of the vehicle.
-If you are registering a newly purchased car bought from a dealer, the fee is calculated using the purchase price.
+This one-time 5.25% fee offsets the lack of a traditional sales tax.
+For a relocated vehicle previously registered out of state, the DMV bases this on the current NADA clean trade-in book value.
+If you're registering a newly purchased car from a dealer, it's calculated on the purchase price instead.

-To prevent a massive surprise at the counter, compute your asset variables ahead of time.
-Use our Delaware Vehicle Registration Fees Calculator to generate an exact out-the-door total estimate instantly.
+Use our Delaware Vehicle Registration Fees Calculator to generate an exact out-the-door total before your visit.

 5. EV and Hybrid Registration Surcharges

-If you are moving an electric vehicle or a hybrid to Delaware, you will face an additional annual surcharge alongside your base $40 registration fee to help offset state fuel tax losses.
-For alternative fuel passenger vehicles weighing under 6,000 lbs, the mandatory annual surcharges are:
+Moving an electric or hybrid vehicle to Delaware means an additional annual surcharge on top of your base $40 registration fee.
+For alternative fuel passenger vehicles under 6,000 lbs:

-- Plug-In Hybrid Electric Vehicles (PHEVs): An extra $85 per year.
+• Plug-In Hybrid Electric Vehicles (PHEVs): an extra $85/year

 Frequently Asked Questions